craftcms/docs/docs/4.x/config/README.md

 ];
 ```

-In this example, the `postLoginRedirect` function will be called by [ConfigHelper::localizedValue()](craft4:craft\helpers\ConfigHelper::localizedValue()), with the current site's handle.
+In this example, the `postLoginRedirect` function will be called by [ConfigHelper::localizedValue()](craft4:craft\helpers\ConfigHelper::localizedValue()), with the current site’s handle.
 Keep in mind that while scalar values are automatically "normalized" during configuration, the return value of a function *is not*.

 ::: tip
-Refer to a config property's documentation for a full list of its supported types and values!
+Refer to a config property’s documentation for a full list of its supported types and values!
 :::

 ### Multi-Environment Configs